ipushin/Spam-Detector/README.md

 [Try it here](http://detectingspam.herokuapp.com) and

 + Check the probability of an email being spam
-+ Set up different thresholds to see how metrics changing
++ Set up different thresholds to see how algorithm's metrics are changing
 + See the visualisation of the performance metrics
-+ Exlore the theoretical section to see what is under the hood
++ Explore the theoretical section to see what is under the hood of the classifier

 ## To install and use locally
 ```